Slovak anti-corruption opposition parties score emphatic election win

 “I would like to send a positive signal,” Matovic said, adding that he did not want European partners to feel Slovakia was a corrupt place “where journalists and their fiancees are murdered just because someone unearthed corruption”.

-Smer scored its worst result since 2002.
-Its nationalist and Hungarian minority allies did not win any seats in Parliament, the partial results showed.
+He said he would strive for better education for the underprivileged Roma minority, and wanted the Roma, Hungarian and Ruthenian minorities to feel equal.

-Predictions that the far-right, anti-EU and anti-NATO People’s Party could make strong gains were not borne out and the party won 8.4%, according to the partial results.
+Predictions that the far-right, anti-EU and anti-NATO People’s Party could make strong gains were not borne out and the party won just over 8%.

-For an election poll graphic, click: tmsnrt.rs/2wkJhRG
+For an election poll graphic, click: here

-Reporting by Tomas Mrva and Jan Lopatka; Writing by Jan Lopatka; Editing by Leslie Adler and Rosalba O'Brien
+Reporting by Tomas Mrva and Jan Lopatka; Writing by Jan Lopatka; Editing by Rosalba O'Brien and Tom Hogue